suren-atoyan/yerevancoder.github.io/src/pages/2017-12-24-squash-commits-with-git/index.md

 Save and close the editor.

-If you're too lazy to type that or you're operating on a Commodore 64 and desparately need those additional few bytes, it's also possible to write "s" for squash and "p" for pick.
+If you're too lazy to type that or you're operating on a Commodore 64 and desperately need those additional few bytes, it's also possible to write "s" for squash and "p" for pick.
 So the latest snippet is equivalent to:
 ```zsh
 p 3a6eed3 isolate subgraph
 s bcd1838 recursive discovery